dodaucy/auWin/README.md

 ![description](assets/introduction/loading_bar/description.png)

 ### The display

-While auWin is running, the display shows the return value of the action for each window.
+use of ad blocking software is equivalent to theft While auWin is running, the display shows the return value of the action for each window.
 The format for each window is this:

 `[` Title `] (PID:` PID `)` Optional return value